Left-symmetric Superalgebras on Special Linear Lie Superalgebras: Introduction

-Unlike the case of Lie algebras, there do exist finite-dimensional simple Lie superalgebras over $\C$ that admit LSSAs.
+Unlike the case of Lie algebras, there do exist finite-dimensional complex simple Lie superalgebras that admit LSSAs.
 The problem of classifying the LSSA-structures on Lie superalgebras is even more challenging.
 Indeed, Xu in \cite{Xu2000} stated "it looks more challenging to classify LSSAs on all the well-known simple Lie superalgebras".
-Based on the classification of finite-dimensional simple Lie superalgebras over an algebraically closed field of characteristic zero due to Kac, the even parts of classical Lie superalgebras except for $\sll(m|n), m\neq n\geq 1$ and $\mathfrak{osp}(2,2n), n\geq 1$ are semisimple Lie algebras.
+Based on the classification of finite-dimensional simple Lie superalgebras over $\C$, the field of complex numbers, due to Kac, the even parts of classical Lie superalgebras except for $\sll(m|n), m\neq n\geq 1$ and $\mathfrak{osp}(2,2n), n\geq 1$ are semisimple Lie algebras.
 Moreover, the even part of $\mathfrak{osp}(2,2n)$ is isomorphic to $\mathfrak{sp}_{2n}\oplus \C$.
 Using the results about left-symmetric algebras on Lie algebras, we conclude that $\sll(m|n), m\neq n\geq 1$ are the only classical Lie superalgebras that may admit LSSAs.

-The present paper is devoted to the existence and the classification of LSSAs on Lie superalgebras $\g = \sll(m|n)$ with $m > n$.
+The present paper is devoted to the existence and classification of LSSAs on the Lie superalgebra $\g = \sll(m|n)$ with $m > n$.
 We completely solve these problems in the case $n =1$.
 Namely, we prove the following theorems.

-\begin{thm} There do not exist LSSAs on simple Lie superalgebras $\sll(n|1)$ for $n\geq3$. \end{thm}
+\begin{thm} There do not exist LSSAs on simple Lie superalgebras $\sll(m|1)$ for $m\geq3$. \end{thm}

 \begin{thm} Let $\LL$ be an LSSA on simple Lie superalgebra $\sll(2|1)$.

 \begin{enumerate} \item $\LL$ corresponds to a bijective evaluation map associated with an appropriate $\sll(2|1)$-module. \item $\LL$ is isomorphic to an LSSA in one of these three families: